tyywells/project-one-wordle/README.md

 Link to play: https://tyywells.github.io/wordle/

 Technologies used to develope this game were HTML, CSS, and Javascript.

 Next steps to improve this game would be the addition of a visual keyboard on screen for players to keep track of which letters they have already guessed, including the feedback of the letter turning green, yellow, or grey.
+An onscreen keyboard would also make this game playable for mobile players as currently a keyboard is required for input.

 Attributions: to develop this game I employed an array of all five letter words in the Merriam-Webster dictionary.